Biteduhub/Bitcoin-Literacy-Hub/README.md

 🤝 Partnerships: Collaborate with schools, community centers, and financial institutions to expand reach.

-📢 Advocacy: Support inclusive policies that promote Bitcoin financial education for all.
+📢 Advocacy: Support inclusive policies that promote Bitcoin financial education for all through article writing.

-📌 What You’ll Find Here
+ What You’ll Find Here
 📖 Educational Materials: Learn about Bitcoin basics, DCA strategies, and financial planning.

 🔐 Security & Self-Custody: Guides on private key management, wallet setup, and self-custody best practices.